micmarsh/re-frame-youtube-fx/README.md

    (.pauseVideo player)
    {}))
 ```
 This is obviously an extremely thin wrapper.
-The goal is to facilitate seemless (and *easy*, in the Rich Hickey sense) re-frame to youtube interaction, not to provide any sort of extra "convenience" methods
+The goal is to facilitate seemless (and *easy*, in the Rich Hickey sense) re-frame to youtube interaction, not to provide any sort of extra convenience methods or nifty new relational algegra around playing videos.

 Additionally maps get translated to camelCase, same as above.